Sydney-Informatics-Hub/gpu-cluster-onboarding-guide/notebooks/jupyter_tutorial.md

 ![Project and Template](../fig/workload_definition.png)

 * Select an environment to create the container.
 The SIH team has prepared a [pre-built image](https://hub.docker.com/r/sydneyinformaticshub/dgx-interactive-jupyterlab) (`sydneyinformatics/dgx-interactive-jupyterlab`) with Jupyter Lab and commonly used data science packages installed.
+The `jupyter-notebook-in-scratch` environment is configured to pull this image and initialises the Jupyter Lab server from the [PVC scratch filesystem](data_sources.md).
 ![Software environment](../fig/workload_environment.png)

 * Select the amount of compute resources to run the workload.
 In this tutorial, we will select the `small-fraction` option that requires 1 H200 GPU with 10% of its memory (~14GB).